 I needed to maintain this momentum if I was to keep my Illness Identity in remission.
 And so I rejoined the world, and reasserted my small place in it.
 I bought a second-hand Vespa to ride over potholes in search of new thrills.
 We got a dog, and I walk her every afternoon at the local park where I have become part of an entirely new social group – dog walkers – a disparate group as motley as their animals, and terrific company.

 With work, meanwhile, I needed a project.
 I had a lot of research amassed, albeit evidence of the strictly anecdotal kind, but intriguing nonetheless.
 I thought I could make a book of it, and though I felt awkward at the prospect of turning something so private public – entering Piers Morgan’s snowflake territory, perhaps – I went ahead and did it, convinced it might actually be of help to others in comparable situations.
 This was a curious position to find myself in, because I’m not used to writing things that might, even by just a tiny fraction of the public, be considered worthwhile.
 Today’s newspaper article is tomorrow’s cat litter tray lining.
-But, after some prevarication, I went ahead and wrote it.
+But, after some prevarication, I wrote it.
 The book came out in February.

 What happened next revived me further still.
 I received a number of very moving emails from sane, compassionate and lovely individuals sharing with me their own struggles and experiences, and craving more advice, more tips; marriage guidance, even.
 Doctors have been in touch, wanting to discuss its themes, and some appear convinced that I was misdiagnosed all along and believe they might be able to help me yet.